-As no one could have guessed in 1985, digitalisation has turned everything upside down.
+As no one could have guessed in 1985, digitalization has turned our world upside down.
 Today, social media is the place where everyone hangs out and largely leads their social lives.
-With many billions of users, Facebook, Instagram, TikTok and Co. are not only gigantic platforms, but also pioneers in the development of the next quantum leaps.
+With billions of users, Facebook, Instagram, TikTok and others are not only gigantic platforms, but also pioneers in the development of the next quantum leaps.

-Facebook, which has been renamed "Meta" since 28 October 2021, may now have the next one up its sleeve.
-At the internal Connect 2021 conference , CEO Mark Zuckerberg presented the so-called "Metaverse" along with the new company name.
+Facebook, which was renamed "Meta" on 28 October 2021, may now have the next one up its sleeve.
+At the internal Connect 2021 conference, CEO Mark Zuckerberg presented the so-called "Metaverse" along with the new company name.
 Augmented reality and virtual reality in particular play crucial roles here.

-In this article, I look at what this means in detail, why it can be such a disruptive innovation and what applications it could offer for online marketing.
+In this article, I shed a light at what this means in detail, why it can be such a disruptive innovation and what applications it could offer for online marketing.

-The metaverse will definitely come and change a lot.
+The Metaverse will definitely happen and change a lot.
 If you are active in online marketing, I recommend staying up to date here.
 So it's worth reading to the end! 🙂

 What are Metaverse and Web 3.0?